hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 This driver can only be loaded by applications when an iLO chip set is embedded in the computer.

-It is packaged with HPE applications requiring it and you don't need to import it manually.
-However, for home grown applications using the HPE Redfish library or PowerShell Cmdlets, you will have to  install it from HPE Software ProLiant Pack (SPP) or download it from the [HPE Support Center](https://internal.support.hpe.com/hpesc/public/km/search#q=ilo%205%20channel%20interface%20driver&t=DriversandSoftware&sort=relevancy&numberOfResults=25) before a manual installation.

 ![The CHIF driver allows communication between applications and iLO](/img/chifdriver.png "The CHIF driver allows communication between applications and iLO")

+The CHIF driver is packaged with HPE applications requiring it and you don't need to import it manually.
+However, for home grown applications using the HPE Redfish library or PowerShell Cmdlets (i.e. [HPESysinfoCmdlets](https://www.powershellgallery.com/packages?q=HPESysinfoCmdlets)), you will have to  install it from HPE Software ProLiant Pack (SPP) or download it from the [HPE Support Center](https://internal.support.hpe.com/hpesc/public/km/search#q=ilo%205%20channel%20interface%20driver&t=DriversandSoftware&sort=relevancy&numberOfResults=25) before a manual installation if not already installed by an application requiring it.

 ## Quick reminder of iLOrest in-band management